 The overall recycling rate for municipal solid waste (MSW) measures the total amount of household waste diverted by the community for recycling or reuse.
-The recycling rate will continue to flatline without significant behaviour change at the household, and major investment in waste diversion technologies, infrastructure and policy.
+Redlands Coast MSW recycling rate is currently meeting the State Government target of 50% by 2025 however significant behaviour change at the household level, and major investment in waste diversion technologies, infrastructure and policy will be required to meet the 2030 recycling rate target of 60%.